 That decision did not sit well with Irv Rybicki, Chuck Jordan, or anyone else in GM Design, particularly when they learned that Pininfarina would be contracted to design the roadster as well as build it.
 Concerned about that decision’s effect on his team’s morale, Rybicki insisted that the Cadillac studio be given a few months to put together a competing proposal.
 GM management agreed, but it was ultimately a wasted effort.
 Cadillac chief designer Wayne Kady believed that senior management had made up their minds before his team even got started.
 Indeed, Rybicki was told that no matter how good the in-house design looked, the job was going to the Italians because management thought Pininfarina would provide a higher level of build quality.

 Bill Mitchell or Harley Earl would have fought that decision, but Rybicki reluctantly accepted it and moved on.
 The effect on his team, however, was considerable.
 All of GM’s designers had great respect for Pininfarina, but to be told they could not produce a sufficiently prestigious design was a harsh blow.
-In March 1987, Chuck Jordan told Car and Driver‘s Ray Hutton that it was a touchy subject.
+In March 1987, Chuck Jordan told Car and Driver‘s Ray Hutton that it was still a sensitive issue.

 REUSS TO THE RESCUE